-Lev els of evaluation Positive - Achievement Negative - Outcome assessed by (bas sed on Not yet achieved Kirk patrick's hier archy) 1 Reaction Satisfaction with having No satisfaction with How you felt after the undertaken the activity - are undertaking the activity activity you happy you decided to do this?
-2 Learning Did you learn something from No new knowledge, Testing knowledge this? skills or change in Different attitudes attitude New skill found 3 Behaviour Are you using the skills or No new knowledge, Protocol development knowledge in your work?
-Has skills or changes in Practice specific guidelines your attitude to a problem attitude used to Review of individual patient changed, do you look at it improve patient care records differently?
-Video's 4 Results Have patients benefited by No benefits seen for Audit your learning, has patient patients Significant events management improved?
-No change in patient Changes in patient care management
+Lev els of evaluation Positive - Achievement Negative - Outcome assessed by (bas sed on Not yet achieved Kirk patrick's hier archy) 1 Reaction Satisfaction with having undertaken the activity - are you happy you decided to do this?
+No satisfaction with undertaking the activity How you felt after the activity 2 Learning Did you learn something from this?
+No new knowledge, skills or change in attitude Testing knowledge Different attitudes New skill found 3 Behaviour Are you using the skills or knowledge in your work?
+Has your attitude to a problem changed, do you look at it differently?
+No new knowledge, skills or changes in attitude used to improve patient care Protocol development Practice specific guidelines Review of individual patient records Video's 4 Results Have patients benefited by your learning, has patient management improved?
+No benefits seen for patients No change in patient management Audit Significant events Changes in patient care